syncfusion/blazor-docs/src/gantt/gantt-chart/scheduling-tasks.md

 ![Alt text](images/milestone.png)

-## Define unscheduled tasks in data source
+## Define Unscheduled Tasks in Data Source

 You can define the various types of unscheduled tasks in the data source as follows